DogukanGun/ethereum-validator-api/README.md

 # Ethereum Validator API

-A comprehensive API service for querying Ethereum validator information, including sync committee duties and block rewards.
-This project includes both a backend API service written in Go and a modern frontend interface built with Next.js.
+A production-ready API service for querying Ethereum validator information, including sync committee duties and block rewards.
+This project demonstrates my ability to build scalable, maintainable blockchain infrastructure using modern development practices.

-## Live Demo
+## Project Overview

 You can test the application using either the frontend interface or direct API calls: